Local Traffic Committee

-Several informal advisors also attend the Committee including Council officers and community stakeholders.
+Several informal advisors also attend the Committee including Council officers such as road safety officers and compliance officers, representatives from bus companies, taxis, and other community stakeholders.

-The committee addresses road safety, traffic, parking related matters as well as traffic management plans for events, on a bi-monthly basis.
+The committee addresses road safety, traffic, parking related matters as well as traffic management plans for events.
+The committee meets generally every two months.
+Their report is then tabled at the next appropriate Council meeting.

 Traffic Management for Local Events